abryant710/auto-codebase-documenter/README.md

 ## Setup

-Before you start using Codebase Documenter, you need to set up a suitable Python environment.
+Before you start using Auto Codebase Documenter, you need to set up a suitable Python environment.
 We recommend using a virtual environment (venv).
 Here's how you can set this up:

 1. Install Python 3.9.16.
 You can download it from the official Python website.
 Make sure to allow the installer to set the PATH variables for you.